Slovak wine

 Slovak wine is produced in the southern part of Slovakia, which is divided into 6 wine-producing areas.

 Although Slovak wines except Tokaj are not well-known internationally, they are popular domestically and in neighbouring countries.
-The best wines are produced by medium-sized wineries with their own vineyards, with white wine production being most dominant, including the full range of historic sweet wines - ice wine, straw wine, and botrytized wine (e.g., Slovak Tokaj).
+The best wines are produced by medium-sized wineries with their own vineyards, with white wine production being most dominant, including the full range of historic sweet wines – ice wine, straw wine, and botrytized wine (e.g., Slovak Tokaj).

 History

 During the period when the Jagiellonian dynasty ruled the area as part of the Kingdom of Hungary and shortly thereafter, Hungary and Slovakia had similar levels of wine quality and were integrated in terms of production.
-In the early 19th century, the historical region of current day Slovakia, was a major supplier of fine wines to European courts (as many as 57,000ha of vineyards), while Phyolloxera decimated the wine industry, wine production was revived in the 20th century, with the total Slovak vineyard today, estimated at 16,000ha.
+In the early 19th century, the historical region of current day Slovakia, was a major supplier of fine wines to European courts (as much as 57,000 hectares of vineyards), while Phyolloxera decimated the wine industry, wine production was revived in the 20th century, with the total Slovak vineyard today, estimated at 16,000 ha.